-The College has entered into contractual agreements that enable international students of the College to pursue a St. Lawrence College credential at one of two private career colleges ("PCC").
-The private career colleges receive payment of tuition and fees directly from the enrolled students, and the College receives a portion of the tuition and fees from the private career colleges in return for providing agreed-upon materials and services.
-The College has determined that it is acting as an agent in the provision of academic delivery to international students enrolled with the private career colleges, and accordingly the College recognizes revenue from these private career college agreements on a net basis in accordance with Canadian Public Sector Accounting Standards.
-The amount of tuition and fees received by the College from each private career college is recorded within tuition and related fees in the Consolidated Statement of Operations.
+The College has entered into a contractual agreement that enables international students of the College to pursue a St. Lawrence College credential at an Ontario private career college ("PCC").
+The PCC receives payment of tuition and fees directly from the enrolled students, and the College receives a portion of the tuition and fees from the PCC in return for providing agreed-upon materials and services.
+The College has determined that it is acting as an agent in the provision of academic delivery to international students enrolled with the PCC, and accordingly the College recognizes revenue from the PCC agreement on a net basis in accordance with Canadian Public Sector Accounting Standards.
+The amount of tuition and fees received by the College from the PCC is recorded within tuition and related fees in the Consolidated Statement of Operations.
 Expenses incurred by the College in fulfilling its obligations to the PCC are included in the Consolidated Statement of Operations based on the nature of the expense.
-Expenses incurred by the private career college in fulfilling their contractual obligations are not included in the consolidated financial statements of the College.
+Expenses incurred by the PCC in fulfilling its contractual obligations are not included in the consolidated financial statements of the College.